offalynne/Input/docs/8.1/Functions-(Advanced-Checkers).md

 |`[array]`         |[verb](Verbs-and-Bindings)/array|Array of [verbs](Verbs-and-Bindings) to check.
 If keyword `all` is used, or this argument is not specified, then all verbs for the player are checked|
 |`[playerIndex]`   |integer                         |Player to target.
 If not specified, player 0 is used                                                                                                 |

-!> This check uses verb history directly, ignoring changes in application and overlay status, verb group state, as well as ignoring consumed verb state and accessibility changes.
-As such it should not be used with these features without performing additional checks.

 #### **Example**

 ```gml